 Becky Allmeroth, P.E., was named chief safety and operations officer in January 2019.
-She became the state maintenance engineer in June 2015, following six years as maintenance and traffic operations engineer in the St. Louis District.
-A 26-year MoDOT veteran, she started her career as a highway designer in Willow Springs.
-In 1996, she moved to the St. Louis District where she worked in planning, federal aid and traffic.
+She became the state maintenance engineer in June 2015, following six years as district maintenance engineer in the St. Louis District.
+A 29-year MoDOT veteran, she started her served as Interim Chief Administrative Officer since July 2019 and was permanently appointed to the position in April 2020.
+He previously served nearly 18 years as External Civil Rights director.
+Before joining MoDOT, he worked in human relations at the

-Lester Woods
+Lester Woods has

-Chief

-Administrative

-Officer